Australia–Philippines relations: Bataan

 Bataan, one of the areas greatly affected by World War II, honoured the gallantry of the Royal Australian Air Force Catalina A24-64 personnel who contributed to the liberation of the Philippines.
 The crew composed of 43 Squadron Black Cat Catalina A24-64, known as "The Dabster", flew their last mission together on 14 December 1944, the night before Australian and US forces were to land at San Jose on the island of Mindoro.
 24 Catalinas were tasked to lay mines at a very low altitude to stop the Japanese leaving Manila Bay and interfering with the Mindoro landing.
 "The Dabster" was number six in an offensive of 15 aircraft that came from Jinamoc.

 "The Dabster" never came back to Jinamoc on completion of the mission.
 The crew of nine was among the first 56 Australians who died over the next 23 days during the Mindoro and Lingayen Gulf landing phase of the liberation of the Philippines that continued until 5 July 1945.

-An Australian built Tribal Class destroyer was named HMAS Bataan – in tribute to the Australian-American alliance during World War II, and recognition of the courageous stand by allied forces on the Bataan Peninsular in the Philippines.
-Mrs Jean Marie MacArthur, the wife of General Douglas MacArthur, was invited to launch her.
+An Australian built Tribal Class destroyer was named HMAS Bataan – in tribute to the Australian-American alliance during World War II, and recognition of the courageous stand by allied forces on the Bataan Peninsula in the Philippines.
+Jean Marie MacArthur, the wife of General Douglas MacArthur, was invited to launch her.